New Jersey Lemon Law: Your Complete Legal Guide

 - Attach copies of all repair orders

-- Include proof of purchase or lease
+- Include proof of purchase or lease agreement

-- Provide correspondence with manufacturer
+- Provide copies of correspondence with the manufacturer

 Step 5: Hearing and Decision